rabbitmq/rabbitmq-website/site/cli.md

 When the cookie is misconfigured (for example, not identical), RabbitMQ will log errors such as "Connection attempt from disallowed node" and "Could not auto-cluster".
-When a CLI tool such as <code>rabbitmqctl</code> fails to authenticate with RabbitMQ, the message usually says
+When a CLI tool such as `rabbitmqctl` fails to authenticate with RabbitMQ, the message usually says

 <pre class="sourcecode ini">